envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 Q: Can Linked Lists help solve collision issues in a Hash Table?
 A: Yes

+#### C2

+Q: What is a Linked List?
+A: A collection of nodes and pointers.
+Data is stored in the node itself and a pointer is a reference to the next node in the list.
+The end of a Linked List is signified by a "null" value.

+Q: How its called the first node in a linked list?
+A: Head.

+Q: How its called the last node in a linked list?
+A: Tail.
+Some people call the tail anything that is after the head.

+Q: How do you know that you have reached the end of a Linked List?
+A: Linked Lists are "null-terminated" which means the end of the list is denoted by the value "null".

 ---

 TARGET DECK: Javascript::Interview::ADSA - Master the coding interview data structures algorithms - andrei neagoie